ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

 **Acceptance of American users** <br>
-The company has found very good acceptance of the equipment in the American market, which can be confirmed with a Net Promoter Score (NPS) indicator above 8 among its users and customers.
+The company has had exceptional acceptance of its products in the American market, which is confirmed with a Net Promoter Score (NPS) indicator of over 8 among its customers.

-The good reception of MiniLift in the USA is explained by several factors, among them:
+The positive response to MiniLift in the USA is as a result of several factors, including:
-- The growing market for **individual accessibility**, driven by the **elderly** and the **disabled**, including veterans of war;
+- The growing market for **individual accessibility**, driven by the elderly and the disabled, and US Veterans.
-- Population dispersion and high incidence of **two-story houses**;
+- Population dispersion and the large number of two-story houses;
-- The excellent relationship between **price** and benefit, when compared to the other individual accessibility options available on the market. <br> <br>
+- The major advantage of excellent value for money and benefits when compared to the other individual accessibility options available in the market. <br><br>

 <p align="center">
 <img src="img/usa+65.jpg" width="400">